 Aquamin® TG Marine Calcium has a high degree of availability, easily absorbed by the human body.
-It is derived from 100% mineralized seaweed in the Lithothamnium genus, harvested from the seabed in the pristine waters off northwest coast of Iceland.
-This calcium is 100% natural and lactose free.
+It is derived from 100% mineralized seaweed in the Lithothamnium genus, harvested from the seabed in the pristine waters off the northwest coast of Iceland.
+This calcium is 100% natural and lactose-free.

-The uses of marine calcium in health supplements is primarily related to its role as a major component in bones.
-It can also support menstruation, kidney health and digestive functions.
+The use of marine calcium in health supplements is primarily related to its role as a major component in bones.
+It can also support menstruation, kidney health, and digestive functions.